-A couple months in, the phone rang t was our client.
+A couple months in, the phone rang.
+It was our client.
 They wanted to keep the foundation and build a whole new house from scratch.

 So we went back to that original request—aging in place with grace.
 You don’t need an elevator if there’s only one floor.
-We designed a onestory house on the original two-story foundation.
-Its mostly a bar shape, north to south and oriented to embrace the west that flows downhill to a stream and faces a ridge of trees.
+We designed a one story house on the original two story foundation.
+It’s mostly a bar shape, north to south and oriented to embrace the west that flows downhill to a stream and faces a ridge of trees.
 Hallways and doors are wide and gracious.
-There are smooth, wheelchairfriendly transitions between floor finishes and in showers.
+There are smooth, wheelchair friendly transitions between floor finishes and in showers.
 The breakfast area—the spot in the house where they best loved taking in those views of that valley—did not move.
 Large overhangs and a clerestory bar shade the space from the plentitude of sun but let the views in.
 And from there, we set about solving all the crazy-making issues they’d lived with for 30+ years.
-The kitchen expanded feet north to add more space for seating.
+The kitchen expanded two feet north to add more space for seating.
 The family room was elongated and widened.
-We four bedroom , giving the spaces better proportion and flow.
+We took four bedrooms down to two, giving the spaces better proportion and flow.
 The master suite takes the place of the old living room and extends further to the south to allow for the right-sized bathroom and dressing room.
 Our footprint expanded off the existing foundation with a strip of slab on grade just to add enough square footage for the right flow and function.